thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/azure/aks-configure-and-create-cluster.md

 To see more info about `az group` please follow the next [link](https://learn.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest).

-After the Resource group is created, we can create AKS cluster by using the next command:
+After the Resource group is created, we can create the AKS cluster by using the next command:

 ```bash
 az aks create --resource-group $AKS_RESOURCE_GROUP \